jessepav/libgdx-wiki-old/Mesh,-color-&-texture.md

 ## Conclusion ##

 There are several resources to learn more about meshes, colors, and textures.
 In the [http://code.google.com/p/libgdx/downloads/list Downloads page], you can get the source code of the game Invaders, which uses these element more extensively.
 The Javadoc is quite complete, and provides better details on the requirements of different classes and methods.
-Check out this [http://www.badlogicgames.com/wordpress/?p=1199 article] for more information about file access within libgdx.
-If you have more questions, please visit our forum or go on our IRC channel `#libgdx` hosted on `Freenode`.
-Also on the [http://code.google.com/p/libgdx/downloads/list Downloads page], you can find `MeshColorTexture.zip`, which contains the source code to the examples used in this tutorial.

-= Change Log =
-== Feb 22 2011 ==
-  * fixed rendering on Mac OS X
-  * added screen shots
-  * moved `badlogic.jpg` into the wiki
-  * use the new `Texture` constructor instead of old factory method
+Check out [this](https://github.com/libgdx/libgdx/wiki/File-handling) entry for more information about file access within libGDX.